 The major type of biodegradable plastics covered in the study include

 The growth opportunities for biodegradable and bioplastics is primarily linked with the industry’s drive for production for packaging applications and its growth in consumer goods, textile, agricultural applications and other new and emerging applications.

 Growth in Packaging and other end-user industries

 Increased awareness about environmental concerns, usage of sustainable products and eco-friendly materials has resulted in a shift in preference towards adopting biodegradable polymers.
-This is gradually replacing the conventional petrochemical-based plastics as these materials degrade completely without any other catalyst and do not produce any harmful emmissions or has any adverse effect on the environment.
-The use of bioplastics is increasing in almost all of the application in double digit growth, especially in packaging related application like food packaging and compostable bags.
+This is gradually replacing conventional petrochemical-based plastics as these materials degrade completely without any other catalyst and do not produce any harmful emissions or has any adverse effect on the environment.
+The use of bioplastics is increasing in almost all of the applications in double-digit growth, especially in packaging related applications like food packaging and compostable bags.

 Others major driver of biodegradable plastics include:

 - Innovations in the food & beverage industry

 - Increasing use of biodegradable plastics as substituents in the building & construction industry

 - Growing purchasing power in developing economies & growth of key end-use sectors like automotive and electrical & electronics and consumer goods.